Grants and Other Financial Assistance Programs: FY2018

 - improve academic, social, functional, independent living, and other transition-related skills.

 Sustainability Plan - The Partnership Leadership Team will develop a comprehensive plan that details the policies, practices, and procedures related to the implementation, sustainability, and ongoing evaluation of the Inclusive Concurrent Enrollment Program.
 Continuation funding for partnerships is contingent on demonstrated evidence of steady increases in student enrollment from semester-to semester and year-to-year until the partnership is enrolling students at a rate which reflects natural proportions.
 Each funded campus should document expansion in enrollments, integrating grant funds with in-kind contributions.

 All proposals must:

 - maintain a partnership with two or more public school districts and charter schools and a two-year or four-year public college or university (a special education collaborative may be a partner in addition to at least one other school district or charter school);

-- be designed to serve students with severe disabilities in inclusive settings;
+- be designed to serve students with intellectual disabilities in inclusive settings;

 - establish and formalize a Partnership Leadership Team, composed of leaders from the IHE and LEAs, and representatives from adult service agencies, employers, and family members that will: